ryanlayer/gqt/README.md

         -i integrated_call_samples.20130502.ALL.ped \
         -o integrated_call_samples.20130502.ALL.db

-*Step 7* Submit the same query as above, but this time useing a query.
+*Step 7* Submit the same query as above, but this time using a query based on the PED file.

     $ gqt sum ipwahbm \
          -a \